 Samantha, mum to Byron

 Where do I even start?
 There’s so much to love about this little city.
 The food, the public transportation, the close proximity to everything, and the convenience of getting all you need and more from just a few taps on your phone.
-My little dude is only 6 months old, so he’s not reaping the benefits of all the parks and playgrounds just yet, but so far, he’s shown a deep interest in the aquarium and the zoo.
+My little dude is still young, so he’s not reaping the benefits of all the parks and playgrounds just yet, but so far, he’s shown a deep interest in the aquarium and the zoo.
 See how there’s just SO MUCH to do with kids here?